Bolmstead/Yoga/README.md

   <h3 align="center">Website for Lunchtime Yoga for Professionals</h3>

   <p align="center">
-    A mobile responsive website to allow users/instructors to create, schedule, and signup for yoga classes in Boise, Idaho.
+    A website to allow users/instructors to create, schedule, and signup for yoga classes in Boise, Idaho.
     <br />
     <a href="https://yoga-website.herokuapp.com/">View Heroku Demo</a>
   </p>